yash04747/docs/docs/guides/advanced/health-status-report.md

 |Extensions|A list of installed Redux Framework extensions and their versions.
 This information is only displayed if extensions are installed.|Widget Areas - 1.0.0<br />Social Profiles - 1.0.2<br />Search - 1.0.0<br />Multi Media - 1.0.0<br />Metaboxes - 1.3.1<br />Js Button - 1.0.1<br />Custom Fonts - 1.0.1<br />Color Scheme - 2.1.6|

 ## Theme
 This section displays valuable information about the current theme running on your installation.
-Typically this could be one of the more problematic areas of a site – as there is no standard on what themes should and shouldn’t do.
+Typically, this could be one of the more problematic areas of a site – as there is no standard on what themes should and shouldn’t do.

 |Field Name|Description|Example|